aws/aws-cdk/packages/@aws-cdk/aws-batch/README.md

 });
 ```

-Note: The scheduler will only consider the current usage of the compute environment unless you specify `shareDecay`.
+*Note*: The scheduler will only consider the current usage of the compute environment unless you specify `shareDecay`.
 For example, a `shareDecay` of 5 minutes in the above example means that at any given point in time, twice as many `'A'` jobs
 will be scheduled for each `'B'` job, but only for the past 5 minutes.
 If `'B'` jobs run longer than 5 minutes, then
 the scheduler is allowed to put more than two `'A'` jobs for each `'B'` job, because the usage of those long-running